kurtmdean/networks-bot/README.md

 ### Commands

 !network: Print the entire stored network
-!weight <member>: Print the weight of the link between caller and the given member.
+!weight <nickname>: Print the weight of the link between caller and the member with the given nickname.
-!weight <member> <member>: Print the weight of the link between the two given members.
+!weight <nickname> <nickname>: Print the weight of the link between the two members with the two given nicknames.

 Soon...
 !neighbors: Print the connections between caller and all other members.